Mercedes-Benz EQE Review 2025: Price, specs & boot space

 "Our first impression of the Mercedes EQE is how large it is.
 Considering it's not Mercedes-Benz's biggest electric car, it actually feels quite cumbersome on a country road or negotiating a tight car park.
 Fortunately technology is on hand to make things that little bit easier."

 Premium Plus models and above get rear-axle steering, which helps with the EQE's agility in tight spaces.
-The wheels will only turn by 4.5 degrees, so don't expect to outhandle a Smart Car, but it does make a difference in a multistorey car park.
+The wheels will only turn by 4.5 degrees, so don't expect to outhandle a Smart Fortwo, but it does make a difference in a multi storey car park.

 Out of town, you can tell the Mercedes EQE puts more of a focus on comfort rather than sporty handling.
-Our Mercedes EQE 350 AMG Line Premium Plus test car was fitted with the Airmatic air suspension, which does a pretty good of hiding the EQE's hefty kerb weight.
+The last EQE we tested was the pre-facelift Mercedes EQE 350 AMG Line Premium Plus, which was fitted with the Airmatic air suspension, which does a pretty good of hiding the EQE's hefty kerb weight.
 Even on 21-inch alloy wheels, it'll soak up lumps and bumps in the road without being too floaty.

 There's loads of grip on offer and the EQE's relatively low centre of gravity means it doesn't sway too much in corners.
 The steering is communicative enough, too, but if you're after enjoyment you'd be better looking at the Porsche Taycan or BMW i4.